 - 8.2% of permanent faculty (185) were on leave (Table J). - Nunavut, New Brunswick, Quebec, Newfoundland and Labrador, and British Columbia exceeded the Canada percentage of total faculty on leave.

+"Contract faculty" refers to full-time plus part-time contract faculty.
 The response rate for the question about number of permanent faculty on leave was 52.3% (58 responses).